 Heat 1 tablespoon olive oil in a medium sauce pan over medium-low heat.
 Add onions and cook, stirring frequently, until soft and translucent, about 5 minutes.

-Add quinoa to onions and continue cooking, stirring constantly, for 3-4 minutes.
+Add quinoa to onions and continue cooking, stirring constantly, for 3 to 4 minutes.
 Add vegetable broth and stir in 1/2 teaspoon salt.
 Turn heat up to high and bring to a boil.
-Cover pan tightly with lid, turn heat down to low and simmer for 17-20 minutes, until liquid is absorbed and quinoa is cooked.
+Cover pan tightly with lid, turn heat down to low and simmer for 17 to 20 minutes, until liquid is absorbed and quinoa is cooked.
 Transfer cooked quinoa to mixing bowl and chill in refrigerator.